ina-foss/InaGVAD/README.md

 ## About
 InaGVAD is an annotated audiovisual corpus designed for Voice Activity Detection (VAD) and Speaker Gender Segmentation (SGS), aimed at representing the acoustic diversity of French TV and Radio programs.
-This challenging corpus is freely available for research purposes and can be downloaded on [French National Institute of Audivisual website](https://www.ina.fr/institut-national-audiovisuel/research/dataset-project).
+This corpus is freely available for research purposes and can be downloaded on [French National Institute of Audivisual website](https://www.ina.fr/institut-national-audiovisuel/research/dataset-project).
 InaGVAD detailed description is provided in [a paper](#citing) presented in LREC 2024.

-inaGVAD contains 277 1-minute-long annotated recordings, collected from 10 French radio and 18 TV channels categorized into 4 groups: generalist radio, music radio, news TV, and generalist TV.
-It is partitioned into a 1h development and 3h37 test subset and provided with evaluation scripts.
+inaGVAD contains 277 1-minute-long annotated recordings, collected from 10 French radio and 18 TV channels categorized into 4 groups: generalist radio, music radio, news TV, and generalist TV. inaGVAD is partitioned into a 1h development and 3h37 test subset, allowing fair and reproducible system evaluation.

-allowing to obtain performance estimates
+A benchmark of 6 freely available VAD software nted, showing diverse abilities based on channel and non-speech event categories. allowing to obtain performance estimates